laimis/trackmybooks/README.md

 Functions:

 - add / remove / list books you want to read / are reading / have read
-- search in amazon
+- search in Google Books
-- links for the book's entry in Chicago Public Library and Amazon
 - notes / Review
 - star rating
-- covers fetched from Amazon
+- covers fetched from Google Books
 - view by month which books were read

 Learned Python and GAE and had some fun :)